SubversionRando/SubversionRando/readme.md

 Turning the power off is never in logic, unless you can turn it back on before you leave the Geothermal Energy Plant.

+You can un-crash the space port by using the Mass Driver.
+ - This can be useful if:
+    - You have items in space port that are more difficult to get in their fallen locations.
+    - It's difficult to get through Ocean Shallows with the crashed Cargo Ship and Metroids.

 ---

 ## logic presets